invariant-labs/protocol/docs/docs/aleph_zero/overview.md

 ### Source Code Access

 For a detailed exploration of our contract structures, collections, and associated logic, please refer to the corresponding [Source Code Repository](https://github.com/invariant-labs/protocol-a0).
 This repository contains the complete and up-to-date implementation of our contract architecture.
 Here lies the comprehensive project structure, which can be represented as follows.

+### Lib

+The "Lib" file comprises all entrypoints, storage, and essential logic, serving as the heart of our protocol's functionality.

 ```
 📦protocol-a0